Ultracold Molecules Tamed

 (*) “Ultracold Molecules under Control!” by Goulven Quéméner and Paul S. Julienne, in Chemical Review.

-(**) Paul Julienne, Nature, 20 December 2012, “Cool Molecules,” commenting on the paper “Evaporative cooling of the dipolar radical OH,” by Stuhl et al.
+(**) Paul Julienne, Nature, 20 December 2012, “Cool Molecules,” commenting on the paper “Evaporative cooling of the dipolar radical OH,” by Stuhl et al (see first reference publication).

 The Joint Quantum Institute is operated jointly by the National Institute of Standards and Technology in Gaithersburg, MD and the University of Maryland in College Park.